sabre-io/sabre.io/source/http/sapi.md

     }

-A response object you can just create as such:
+You can create a response object as such:

     use Sabre\HTTP;

     include 'vendor/autoload.php';

     $response = new HTTP\Response();
-    $response->setStatus(201); // created !
+    $response->setStatus(201); // created!
     $response->setHeader('X-Foo', 'bar');
     $response->setBody(
         'success!'
     );

-After you fully constructed your response, you must call:
+After you have fully constructed your response, you must call:

     HTTP\Sapi::sendResponse($response);